1115 Transparency Requirements

 In October 2015, CMCS released the first report to Congress, as required by the Affordable Care Act, on actions taken with respect to demonstration projects submitted under section 1115(a) of the Social Security Act.
 This first report to Congress provides a comprehensive history of federal public notice and comment policies applied to state Medicaid and CHIP demonstration projects and highlights federal transparency actions taken on state applications for 1115 demonstrations through September 2015.
 See the report to Congress.

-PRA Disclosure Statement.
-According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
+According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid Office of Management & Budget (OMB) control number.
 The valid OMB control number for this information collection is 0938-1162 (Expires: TBD).
 As discussed in the collection’s Supporting Statement, the time required to complete this information collection is estimated to range from 4 to 400 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this collection, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.